Connect with others who understand.

 Cancer

-Lymphoma is cancer in the lymphatic system and can cause lymph node swelling if cancerous cells block the flow of fluid through your lymph nodes.
+Lymphoma is cancer in the lymphatic system.
+This can cause lymph node swelling if cancerous cells block the flow of fluid through your lymph nodes.
 There are many types of lymphoma, the two main types being Hodgkin lymphoma and non-Hodgkin lymphoma.
-People with lupus have an increased risk of developing lymphoma.
-Furthermore, people with Sjögren’s syndrome, which is a common finding in those with lupus, have an even greater risk of developing lymphoma.
-In addition, several immunosuppressants used to treat lupus, such as azathioprine (Imuran), mycophenolate mofetil (CellCept), and cyclophosphamide (Cytoxan), may increase a person’s risk of developing lymphoma.
+People with lupus have an increased risk of developing some cancers, including non-Hodgkin lymphoma and leukemia.
+Plus, people with Sjögren’s disease, which is a common coexisting condition with lupus, have an even greater risk of developing lymphoma.
+In addition, some immunosuppressants used to treat lupus may increase a person’s risk of developing lymphoma.

 Other Diseases